guruk05/Chorus-Course-search-app/README.md

 # Chorus

 Chorus is a Course Search Application , which displays bestselling courses provided by various educational companies and online learning platforms at one place.

+Users can view all the courses and can search for courses with respect to provider or subject.